mjmpmanny/Charge-Up-Jump/README.md

    - Set the X position to -80 and the Y position to -100

 3. **Add player components**
-   - In the Hierarchy, find the Player GameObject under GameModel.
-   - Add the two scripts located in Mechanics/ChargeJump:
+   - Go to the Player GameObject under GameModel and add the two scripts located in Mechanics/ChargeJump
-     - PlayerChargeJump.cs
-     - PlayerAirControlModifier.cs
    - In the Player’s Inspector, assign the ChargeBarFill GameObject to the ChargeBarFill field under the PlayerChargeJump script.

 4. **Set up ground detection**